SergioCoboLopez/ELN_Sergio/docs/may_24/week_1.md

 Our next problem now is how to save data and which data to save.
 Once I have the NN, I very much have the weights.

+## May 9

+**ANN**
+Now I need to get the distributions of weights from the files and plot them.
+I need to change the code for plotting the figures.

+The BMS is running now and this will be a bunch of tests at the beginning. (there are good reasons to believe the first iteration is not going to work).
+So we need to do something else.
+We will be plotting whatever function comes from the BMS first.
+And looking at whether it makes sense or not.